 Press trip expenses were covered by Ford.
 I received no monetary compensation and all opinions expressed are my own.

-or scenic route 420 km via Route 99 about 3 hours 45 minutes
+SCENIC ROUTE (Best Way For Beauty)- 420 km driving distance via Route 99 about 5 hours 45 minutes

 You may chose to take the scenic route there and the more direct route on the kamloops to vancouver drive back.